Drue’s Art in the First In-Space Art Exhibit on Richard Garriott’s Space Mission

 The Image

 In Sumi-e, an ancient Zen art form, meaning is carried through monochromatic, clean brush strokes—but even more in what lies between these brush strokes, the empty space, the area of the imagination.
-To see between the brush strokes, open your third eye—your creativity and intuition will
+To see between the brush strokes, open your third eye—your creativity and intuition will guide you.

 The image is a rocket in the initial stages of take off, all engines firing, fighting gravity to elevate the human spirit beyond the confines of Earth.
 It is also the brush of an invisible artist completing a simple but also incredibly nuanced brush stroke.
 But most of all, it is the intersection of the two—a rocket completing a brush stroke and a brush stroke overcoming gravity to leave Earth.
 Zero Gravity Art.